reactiflux/reactiflux.com/pages/transcripts/jonathan-carter_geoffrey-goh.md

 **Q:** Oh hey i'm the guys who keeps complaining about CodePush making new releases when I'm building 50 apps simultaneously 😉

-**A:** Hey!
+**lostintangent**: Hey!
 We hope to have that issue fixed as of React Native 0.29.0, now that we can reliably determine equivalence between different JS bundles 😃
 LeBlaaanc: yea we are waiting for some android modules to update to get 0.29 going, soon enough!

 ---